rogdooley/OSEP-Code-And-Notes/Notes/Modules/14 Linux Lateral Movement.md

 By employing these methods, you can regularly check for stored passwords in Ansible playbooks and related files, and take steps to secure any sensitive information that may be found.

-Yes, Ansible Vault can be used to encrypt passwords and other sensitive information.
-The encrypted data can then be stored within your playbooks, variable files, or any other files that Ansible manages.
-Here’s how it works and the security considerations involved:

 ### 1. **Encrypting Data with Ansible Vault**
    - **Encryption Process:**